 Pro EM-1® contains a very broad spectrum of microbes.
 They are all live microbes, which makes them more viable to support a healthy digestive system.
 It also contains a variety of enzymes, antioxidants (vitamins and trace minerals) and other micronutrients.

 Pro EM-1® is stable at temperatures from 38ºF to 140ºF.
-It is not make with freeze dried microbes.
+It is not made with freeze dried microbes.
 It contains all naturally-occurring microbes and their metabolites and microbes from multiple genus and types.

 How many bacteria are in it?

 The guarantee is a minimum of one million colony forming units per mililiter (cfu/ml).
 They include the following species:

 Purified water, Certified Organic Molasses, Certified Organic Aloe Vera Gel, Certified Organic Honey and all of the natural by-products of fermentation (vitamins, enzymes, amino acids, organic acids, etc).

 Should I refrigerate Pro EM-1®?